Robertpaschal/Portfolio_Project/Writing_assistant/README.md

-The Intelligent Writing Assistant is a web application designed to help users with various writing tasks, including essays, stories, poems, and business reports.
+The Intelligent Writing Assistant is a web application designed to help users with various writing tasks, including essays, stories, poems, and business reports to say the least.
 The app provides features such as auto-completion, grammar and style checking, plagiarism detection, and content summarization.
 The backend is built using Python and FastAPI, and the frontend uses JavaScript with a framework like React.js.

 ## Table of Contents